dh-atlas/white-book/Whitebook.md

 The ATLAS project will contribute to the Italian DH research landscape through the following key outcomes:

-1. The evaluation of pilot projects, identifying strategies for handling the mapping of knowledge, data manipulation, and ensuring access and persistence for different types of digital research outputs.
+1. the evaluation of pilot projects, identifying strategies for handling the mapping of knowledge, data manipulation, and ensuring access and persistence for different types of digital research outputs;
-2. The ATLAS ontology, mapping excerpts of schemas and ontologies reused by the pilot projects, further enhancing the interoperability of data and tools.
+2. the ATLAS ontology, mapping excerpts of schemas and ontologies reused by the pilot projects, further enhancing the interoperability of data and tools;
-3. A knowledge graph on DH projects and scholarly data related to Italian Cultural Heritage, accessible via the ATLAS web application and preserved in a trustworthy repository.
+3. a knowledge graph on DH projects and scholarly data related to Italian Cultural Heritage, accessible via the ATLAS web application and preserved in a trustworthy repository;
-4. A search portal built on the OpenAIRE CONNECT Gateway,[^13] focused on scholarly literature and data relevant to the pilots and beyond.
+4. a search portal built on the OpenAIRE CONNECT Gateway,[^13] focused on scholarly literature and data relevant to the pilots and beyond;
-5. A whitebook outlining good practices for FAIR (Findable, Accessible, Interoperable, Reusable) scholarly data, and ensuring high-quality content.
+5. a whitebook outlining good practices for FAIR (Findable, Accessible, Interoperable, Reusable) scholarly data, and ensuring high-quality content.
 The whitebook also contains the pilots analysis results, describes the ATLAS data model, and presents the ATLAS web application with guidelines for catalogue curators.

 # **References** {#references}